• Home |

 Why We Chose It

-Federal Power Shok 00 Buck allows deer hunters to have multiple projectiles instead of a single projectile at a reasonable price.
+Federal Power-Shok 00 buck allows deer hunters to fire multiple projectiles instead of a single one.

-However, the increase in projectiles comes at the expense of decreased velocity and effective range compared to shotgun slugs.
+However, the increase in projectiles comes at the expense of decreased effective range (compared to shotgun slugs, at least).

-You're able to use these buckshot loads for hunting deer and self-defense.
-So you're not limiting yourself to one use with this shotgun ammunition.
+You can use these buckshot loads for hunting deer and self-defense, so you're not limiting yourself to one use with this shotgun ammunition.

-I prefer 00 Buck for home defense because of the lower chance of over-penetration compared to slugs, which keeps your family and neighbors safer.
+I prefer 00 Buck for home defense because of the lower chance of over-penetration compared to slugs, which helps keep your family and neighbors safer.

 Honorable Mentions